-It’s a known fact that the government likes to keep track of their spending.
-They have tools such as USASpending.gov and Beta SAM that display public information in regards to contracting and federal spending.
+It’s a known fact that the government likes to keep track of its spending.
+They have tools such as USASpending.gov and SAM that display public information in regard to contracting and federal spending.
 But how do the contracting professionals keep track of the individual orders?

 They use Standard Forms (SF).
-The General Services Administration (GSA) has created a variety of standard forms for contracting professionals and agency members to use in order to post solicitations and award contracts.
+The General Services Administration (GSA) has created a variety of standard forms for contracting professionals and agency members to use to post solicitations and award contracts.

 Solicitation documents contain standard forms that require vendors to fill out certain boxes as part of their proposal or quote.
-The same form will be signed by the contracting officer when they award the contract.
+The contracting officer will sign the same form when they award the contract.

-There are over 94 standard forms that have a connection with federal contracting however there are only a few that contractors will see.
+There are over 94 standard forms connected with federal contracting; however, there are only a few that contractors will see.
 Here are a few of the most popularly used standard forms in federal contracting:

 - SF 1449: Solicitation/Contract/Order for Commercial Items